JuliRojas/Repo-example/README.md

 A successful execution recreates:

 - `output/figures/fig_income_distribution.png`
-- `output/figures/fig_income_by_sex_and_formality.png`
-- `output/tables/tab_descriptive.png`

 The `output/` directory is ignored by Git, so it's created at your local machine.
-The first figure corresponds to the distribution of monthly labor income among employed adults.
-The second figure disaggregates the distribution by sex and type of employment (i.e., formal and informal workers).
-The third output (and the first table) is descriptive statistics that shows the variability of the income across different types of workers.
+The figure corresponds to the distribution of monthly labor income among employed adults.

 ## Session information